Courses

 Fall 2024

 This course provides a solid introduction to the Italian language and culture.
 It is intended for students with no previous knowledge of Italian and aims at giving them a complete foundation in Italian grammar and pronunciation, with particular attention to listening, speaking, reading, and writing skills.
 Students refine communicative and cross-cultural comparison abilities by completing tasks such as role-plays, music projects, and creative compositions, in pairs and/or small groups, to stimulate dialogue and create a dynamic and vibrant learning environment.
 Classes are student-centered and designed to foster students' language skills, keeping in mind their different ways of learning.
 The course is based on five weekly 50-minute sessions: four sessions with the instructor and one with a TA, to work on written and oral assignments and hone language communicative skills.
-This course promotes diversity, equity, and inclusion by adopting a free OER textbook.
+This course promotes diversity, equity, and inclusion by adopting a free, online, and open textbook specifically designed for Tri-Co students.

 Course does not meet an Approach